 Family, community and society

-Women are only permitted to seek abortion if the foetus is severely malformed, the pregnancy puts her life at risk, or if the pregnancy is the result of a criminal act – and even under these criteria the right to terminate the pregnancy ultimately lies with the doctor that is treating her.
 There have been cases in which women have been denied an abortion despite facing serious health risks.
-In a well-known case in 2000, Alicja Tysiąc, who suffered from myopia, was told independently by three ophthalmologists that the strain of giving birth could cause irreparable damage to her retinas; but her request to terminate the pregnancy in a Warsaw hospital was refused by the head of gynaecology.
+In a well-known case in 2000, Alicja Tysiąc, who suffered from myopia, was told independently by three ophthalmologists that the strain of giving birth could cause irreparable damage to her retinas; yet her request to terminate the pregnancy in a Warsaw hospital was refused by the head of gynaecology.
 Following the delivery, her eyesight deteriorated to the extent that she was deemed unfit to care for her children.
 In 2007, Tysiąc took her case to the European Court of Human Rights with the complaint that the pregnancy she had tried to terminate had resulted in the almost complete loss of her eyesight.
-The court awarded Tysiąc damages and ruled that the Polish state had not respected her human rights by failing to grant her an abortion despite the fact that it should have been permitted in her case.
+The court awarded Tysiąc damages and ruled that the Polish state had not respected her human rights by failing to grant her an abortion.

 “If Professor Chazan saw the life that he saved, he would have a different attitude […] This child does not have half of its head, has a hanging eyeball, its face is split, it has no brain inside, and will die in a month or two thanks to the professor.”